kernel1337/OctopusWAF/README.md

 ---

 Instal lib-pcre, if you use RPM based distros search pcre-devel package, in BSD based search in ports or brew...
+Need libevent-dev, on RPM distros libevent-devel, Openssl-dev and openssl-devel.

 To compile and run OctopusWAF follow this commands:
 ```